Frequently Asked Questions

 Within a week of your child's first day at camp, you will receive an email stating your child's cabin assignment, counselors, and requested arrival time (somewhere between 2-4pm).
 Please arrive as close to your arrival time as possible.
 This allows us to devote appropriate time for each family to answer questions, to reduce crowd congestion, and to greet everyone upon arrival!

-Can he/she bunk with his/her friend?
+Can my camper bunk with a friend?

 Yes.
 When registering, one of the enrollment fields is titled "Friend Bunking Request."
 In this field, ONE request may be submitted.
 We will do our best to honor each camper’s request.
 Please list only one friend request per camper.